Last updated: 1/15/2025

 Digital abnormalities and other physical features of MCAP syndrome

 Infants with MCAP commonly have webbing of the digits (or syndactyly) that may involve the 2nd-3rd and 4th fingers or toes.
-Other physical abnormalities include a prominent forehead (frontal bossing), extra fingers and toes (polydactyly), loose (hyperelastic) skin, and loose joints (joint laxity).
-Secondary to abnormal growth, affected infants may also experience unequal development of the face and legs (facial and limb asymmetry).
-In rare cases, congenital heart defects, abnormal heart rhythms (arrhythmias), and genitourinary abnormalities may occur.
+Other physical abnormalities include a prominent forehead (frontal bossing), extra fingers and toes (polydactyly), loose (hyperelastic) skin and loose joints (joint laxity).
+In rare cases, congenital heart defects, abnormal heart rhythms (arrhythmias), endocrine issues (including growth hormone deficiency) and genitourinary abnormalities may occur.

-Most cases of MCAP are caused by variants in the PIK3CA gene.
-Most of the identified variants are not inherited, but occur in a fraction of cells as the baby develops (I.e., post-zygotic mutations).
-While there are reports of family members with large heads (or megalencephaly), recurrence in family members (e.g., siblings or parents) with MCAP have been reported in the medical literature.
-Advanced paternal age has been noted in some patients but this association is not proven.
+Most cases of MCAP are caused by pathogenic variants in the PIK3CA gene.
+Most of the identified variants are not inherited but occur in a fraction of cells as the baby develops (I.e., post-zygotic gene changes).

-The exact incidence of macrocephaly-capillary malformation is unknown.
+The exact incidence of MCAP is unknown.
 Since its first description as a distinct entity in 1997, more than 200 affected individuals have been reported.
-Some patients may go unrecognized or misdiagnosed making it difficult to determine the true frequency of MCAP in the general population.
+Some patients may go unrecognized or misdiagnosed, making it difficult to determine the true frequency of MCAP in the general population.
 Males and females appear to be affected in equal numbers.

 A diagnosis of macrocephaly-capillary malformation may be confirmed through a thorough clinical evaluation that includes a detailed history and physical examination looking for MCAP-associated features.
-Molecular diagnosis requires demonstration of a mosaic activating mutation in PIK3CA, which may require advanced genetic testing to be performed on affected tissues (e.g., skin fibroblasts) or samples other than blood.
-Different diagnostic criteria have been proposed in the medial literature.
+Molecular diagnosis requires demonstration of a mosaic activating variant in PIK3CA, which may require advanced genetic testing to be performed on affected tissues (e.g., skin fibroblasts) or samples other than blood.

 Clinical Testing and Work-Up

-Brain Imaging techniques such as magnetic resonance imaging (MRI) is recommended for all children with megalencephaly overall, and features of MCAP syndrome specifically.
-Furthermore, given the potential complications in MCAP (hydrocephalus and cerebellar tonsillar herniation), frequent MRI monitoring is recommended.
-While no standard recommendations exist regarding the frequency of imaging, an MRI scan every 6 months until 2-3 years of age may be reasonable.
-More frequent imaging maybe recommended if there are concerning signs or symptoms (such as very rapidly enlarging head size, rapidly progressive hydrocephalus and/or cerebellar tonsillar ectopia).
+Brain Imaging techniques such as magnetic resonance imaging (MRI) is recommended for all children with megalencephaly overall, and those with features of MCAP syndrome specifically.
+Furthermore, given the potential complications in MCAP (hydrocephalus and cerebellar tonsillar herniation), frequent MRI monitoring may be recommended.
+While no standard recommendations exist regarding the frequency of imaging, an MRI scan every 6 months until 2-3 years of age may be reasonable if the baseline brain MRI shows concerning features.
+More frequent imaging may be recommended if there are concerning signs or symptoms (such as very rapidly enlarging head size, rapidly progressive hydrocephalus and/or cerebellar tonsillar ectopia).

-Treatment and surveillance of a child affected with MCAP may require the coordinated efforts of a team of specialists including a pediatrician, neurologist, developmental specialists, orthopedic surgeon, ophthalmologist, and, in some cases, neurosurgeon, dermatologist and other healthcare professionals who may need to systematically and comprehensively plan an affected childโs treatment.
+Treatment and surveillance of a child affected with MCAP requires the coordinated efforts of a team of specialists including a pediatrician, neurologist, developmental specialists, orthopedic surgeon, ophthalmologist, and, in some cases, neurosurgeon, dermatologist and other healthcare professionals who may need to systematically and comprehensively plan an affected child’s treatment.

-Treatment will vary depending upon many factors including the presence and severity of specific abnormalities; an individualโs age and general health; and/or other elements.
-Decisions concerning the use of particular interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; patient preference; and other appropriate factors.
+Treatment will vary depending upon many factors including the presence and severity of specific abnormalities; an individual’s age and general health; and/or other elements.
+Decisions concerning the use of interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; family preference; and other appropriate factors.

 Other therapies may include physiotherapy and occupational therapy as appropriate, and special education services.